 Have you ever taken a peek inside a beehive?
 Beneath all the busy, buzzing honey bees, you’ll see the waxy, hexagonal foundation of the hive.
 Everything a honey bee does is for the betterment of the hive—including making the honeycomb.
 That’s why honey bees create hexagons out of beeswax to lay the foundation of their comb.
 Why the hexagon?
 Why is it so important, and what does it do for the colony?
 Discover the reasons why honeycombs look the way they do with this exciting look into the structure of a beehive.

-The Importance of the Honeycomb
+The Importance Of The Honeycomb

 To understand why honey bees make their combs in a specific shape and pattern, it’s important to first understand the importance of the honeycomb itself.
-The honeycomb is the building brick of the hive.
+The honeycomb is the building block of the hive.
 It stores honey and houses the brood.
 It’s no wonder why honey bees need the ideally shaped hexagon to work with.
 This small shape creates the foundation of the colony’s home and allows honey bees to create a structurally sound hive with as little effort and as few materials as possible.

 A Sound Structure